-As named Executor (“Personal Representative”) in a Will, or “Trustee” of a Trust, you must know your legal responsibilities and how to perform them responsibly (and legally).
+As Executor (“Personal Representative”) of a Will, or “Trustee” of a Trust, you must know your legal responsibilities and how to perform them responsibly (and legally).
 Some of the most common questions we see are:

 Do you need to probate the Will or not?

 Do you have to obtain a bond?

 What if the decedent owned property in more than one state?